Item Writing Resource Page

 Q How many item-writing courses are there?

-There are three courses: Item-Writing Theory and Practice: Foundation, Item-Writing Theory and Practice: Alternative Question Formats, and Item-Writing Theory and Practice: Writing Clinical Scenario Item Series.
+There are two courses: Item-Writing Theory and Practice: Foundation, Item-Writing Theory and Practice: Alternative Question Formats

 Q What are the courses about?